JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 #### Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* The main notebook `ai-model-notebook.ipynb` contains the code to create and train the model.
+* `ai-model-notebook.ipynb` the main notebook contains the code to create and train the model.
 All code referenced pertains to this notebook unless otherwise noted
-* drive.py for driving the car in autonomous mode
+* `drive.py` used for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
+* `video.mp4` footage of the car driving one lap autonomously
-* writeup-report.md summarizing the results
+* `writeup-report.md` summarizing the results

 #### To run the car autonomously
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing